openmod/openmod-docs/content/development-guide/services.md

 Plugins, commands, event listeners and services can automatically get references to any other services provided by OpenMod or plugins just by adding their interfaces to the constructor.

-## Registering your own Services
+## Registering your own services
-You can register your own services by implementing the `IServiceConfigurator` or `IContainerConfigurator` interfaces in any class.
+There are two ways to register a service:
+1. Registering by using the`[Service]` attribute for the interface and `[ServiceImplementation]` for the concrete class.
+2. Registering manually by implementing the `IServiceConfigurator` or `IContainerConfigurator` interfaces.
+Classes which implement these interfaces are automatically instantiated when the IoC container is configured and can be used to configure the container directly.

-## List of built-in services
+## Built-in OpenMod services

 | **Service**                                     |
 |-------------------------------------------------|